cschlund/ECFlow_AvhrrGacL1c_proc/README.md

 ./mpmd/

-    this is the source code for ecflow required on local machine
+    this is the source code for ecflow required on local machine (ECGATE)

     edit config.sh
         adapt all variables and paths!